csmangum/opusagent/docs/core/audio_technical_implementation.md

 ## Overview

 The audio flow involves multiple format conversions, sample rate changes, and encoding/decoding operations across different components.
-The current implementation has resolved critical sample rate mismatch issues and provides high-quality audio processing with proper resampling.
+The current implementation has resolved critical sample rate mismatch issues and provides high-quality audio processing with proper resampling. **All default values are now centralized in the configuration system** for consistency and maintainability.

 ## Key Audio Flow Components